AldoMoreno13/WHSTechNotes/journal.md

 Im looking forward for the winter brake sow i can enjoi my free time.
 # January 8, 2025
 I enjoy doeng the minecraf codeing. i dont know what tipe of activities id liek to explore because i dont know wat to learn or work.Im interested in pursuing any certifications related to this class.
+# january 13, 2025
+I think thst AI tools will limit the opprtunities for workers because of how AI rapidly it adapts to things.If i wer to prepare my self for a career in a rapidly changing job i wode fine a job before i graduated from high school or take a job that dosent requier AI.